 Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2014, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
-The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan Administrator believes it is no longer subject to income tax examination for years prior to 2011.
+The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2015, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
+The Plan is subject to routine audits by taxing jurisdictions and currently has an audit in progress.
+Plan management, based on an assessment of all relevant factors, does not expect the audit will have a negative outcome.

+The Plan Administrator believes it is no longer subject to income tax examination for years prior to 2012.

-NOTE 8 RELATED PARTY TRANSACTIONS, PARTY IN INTEREST TRANSACTIONS AND ADMINISTRATIVE EXPENSES
+NOTE 7 RELATED PARTY TRANSACTIONS, PARTY IN INTEREST TRANSACTIONS AND ADMINISTRATIVE EXPENSES